pmndrs/xr/docs/API/space.useApplyXRSpaceMatrix.md

 ## Requires

-that matrixAutoUpdate is disabled for the referenced object
+matrixAutoUpdate to be disabled for the referenced object